Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Numerical models

 \section{Numerical models}

-Figure.~\ref{f:ra0} show the characteristic strains of two models initialized with hydrodynamic turbulent states in which we suppress the buoyancy force setting $Ra=0$.
-Table~\ref{tab:models} summarizes all the numerical simulations used in this work.
+Figure~\ref{f:phi_o} shows the time evolution of the energy flux $\Phi_{\rm o}$.
+Figure~\ref{f:ra0} shows the characteristic strains of two models initialized with hydrodynamic turbulent states in which we suppress the buoyancy force setting $Ra=0$.
+Finally, Table~\ref{tab:models} summarizes all the numerical simulations used in this work.